oktopuslinky/cs4348project2/Devlog.md

 # 11/16/2025 7:30 PM
 SESSION START
 I will be creating the global variables for this session.
 I will be making semaphores for the door, safe, manager, teller's customers, and the customer's state.
 I will also be declaring constants for the number of tellers and customers in order to minimize error.
 I will declare other variables as well that I deem necessary for the completion for the project.

+# 11/16/2025 7:52 PM
+SESSION END
+I was able to add in all of the variables that I personally believe will be necessary as of right now.
+This may or may not change throughout the course of writing the program.
+There are some additional variables that I added as well.
+I made the line of customers a queue, as it is the perfect data structure for that.
+Also, I made the ready sellers a set, as it does not have any specific order.
+I wish to next work on developing the teller thread.